ipython/ipython/docs/source/config/callbacks.rst

 ``pre_run_cell`` fires prior to interactive execution (e.g. a cell in a notebook).
 It can be used to note the state prior to execution, and keep track of changes.
-The object which will be returned as the execution result is provided as an argument, even though the actual result is not yet available.
+The object representing the code execution request is provided as an argument.

 pre_execute
 -----------